hiive/Zertz3D/data/docs/reference/zertz_rules.md

 1. If the pool is empty before anyone wins, continue playing using your **captured marbles**.
 As with the pool, you may choose any color from your captures on your turn.
 2. If every ring becomes occupied before a win condition is met, the player who filled the final vacant ring wins by claiming the now-isolated board.
-3. If both players repeat the same sequence of moves indefinitely, the game is declared a tie.
+3. If both players repeat the same sequence of moves indefinitely (no matter what color marbles are used), the game is declared a tie.
 4. **Tournament Rule:** If all marbles are placed on the board and the current player hasn't captured any marbles yet, this indicates prohibited player collaboration.
 In official tournament play, both players lose the game (ties are not permitted).

 ---